Agent SwarmAgent Swarm

 Dashboard UI

-The React-based monitoring dashboard is in the new-ui/ directory:
+The React-based monitoring dashboard is in the ui/ directory:

 • Agent status and activity